hynek/hatch-fancy-pypi-readme/README.md

 > **Note**:
 > Don’t forget to remove the old `readme` key!

-Next, you must add a `[tool.hatch.metadata.hooks.fancy-pypi-readme]` section.
+Next, you add a `[tool.hatch.metadata.hooks.fancy-pypi-readme]` section.

 Here, you **must** supply a `content-type`.
 Currently, only `text/markdown` and `text/x-rst` are supported by PyPI.